-It is obvious that the pandemic has been a catalyst for a disintegration in peoples wellbeing inducing feelings of loneliness, anxiety and stress amongst the masses.
-Everybody in some way has been affected by the pandemic, yet university students have not only been overwhelming effected but also completely disregarded.
-This has been expressed by many students who have acknowledged a lack of support from their institutions and the government, often being left out of key discussions.
-Stresses regarding employability, rent, isolation, lack of accessibility to academic resources as well as a multitude of other reasons have all contributed to this.
+It is obvious that the pandemic has been a catalyst for a disintegration in peoples wellbeing.
+It has been inducing feelings of loneliness, anxiety and stress amongst the masses.
+Everybody in some way has been affected by the pandemic.
+University students have not only been overwhelming effected, but also completely disregarded.
+This has been expressed by many students who have acknowledged a lack of support from their institutions and the government.
+These individuals were being left out of key discussions.
+Stresses regarding employability, rent, isolation, lack of accessibility to academic resources as well as a multitude of other reasons have contributed to this.

 Central to Mindhamok’s ethos is the belief that encouraging students to actively participate in their wellbeing will subsequently improve how they feel.
-Positive mental wellbeing and good academic performance exist in a duality, so it makes sense for there to be a space catered towards university student specifically and their needs.
+Positive mental wellbeing and good academic performance exist in a duality, so it makes sense for there to be a space catered towards a university student specifically and their needs.
 This is an extremely refreshing approach toward supporting young people, who have too often been left out of discussions regarding their own mind.
 Mindhamok counters the intimidating approach to mental health to one that is driven by mutual engagement and compassion aided through the liaison with current students at university in the role of ambassadors, providing a unique and realistic lens to their approach to one that seems to align more with the desires of Gen Z. This shows a clear understanding the demographic through this constant communication.

 Mindhamok is an extremely new organisation, and its potential is exciting.
 Talking about the future of Mindhamok, Phil Georgiou, one of the founders stated, ‘We aim to become the number 1 global platform that is specifically focused on student wellbeing around the world’.
 A multitude of approaches towards wellbeing and mental health is vital in the 21st century.
 Every person and their mind are uniquely differently and Mindhamok acknowledges this.
-The development of platforms like MindHamok are ultimately making approaches to wellbeing extremely accessibility and provides the autonomy to the user to explore many ways of coping with their mental health.
+The development of platforms like Mindhamok are ultimately making approaches to wellbeing extremely accessible and provides the autonomy to the user to explore many ways of coping with their mental health.

 Check out Mindhamok;